 Cusco - Puno - Cusco Train:

-During the low season (November to March) the departures on both routes are: Monday, Wednesday and Saturday.
 During the high season (April to October) the departures on both routes are: Monday, Wednesday, Friday and Saturday